coleenp7/meat_and_two_sides_meal_planner/README.md

   - Starches: Maximum 3 times per week each
   - Veggies: Maximum 2 times per week each
 - 🎉 **Special Dates Support**: Set specific meals for birthdays, anniversaries, or other special occasions
-- � **Meal History Tracking**: Remembers past 8 weeks and avoids repetitive meal combinations
+- 📜 **Meal History Tracking**: Remembers past 8 weeks and avoids repetitive meal combinations
 - 👥 **Multiple Email Recipients**: Send to family members, roommates, or anyone on your list
 - 📱 **Mobile-Friendly**: Responsive email design that looks great on phones and tablets
+- 📅 **Configurable Start Date**: Set when emails should begin being sent
-- �📧 Automatically emails the weekly menu every Friday at 9 AM
+- 📧 Automatically emails the weekly menu every Friday at 9 AM
 - 🎨 Formatted HTML email with a clean table layout highlighting special dates
 - 📅 Menu starts on Sunday and covers 7 days
 - 🚫 No meat repeated on consecutive days